 2) No to new taxes that don’t deliver for Northcote

-Northcote residents are going to pay an extra $11.6 million per year in fuel taxes.
+Northcote residents are paying an extra $11.6 million per year in fuel taxes.
 That’s $700 extra a year per family, per car.

 • I will vote against and be vocal opponent on any new taxes for Northcote residents.

 • Council needs to be held accountable to deliver the savings Mayor Goff promised in his campaign.